 \section{Discussion and Conclusion}

-We have investigated retrolensing of the sun light reflected by a photon sphere in a Reissner-Nordstr\"{o}m black hole and naked singularity spacetimes.
-We have shown that the apparent magnitude of the retrolensing depends strongly on the specific charge $q/m$ in the case of naked singularity for $1<q/m<3/(2\sqrt{2})$.
-It is an interesting feature of retrolensing in the Reissner-Nordstr\"{o}m naked singularity spacetime because the apparent magnitude of the retrolensing in the Reissner-Nordstr\"{o}m black hole spacetime for $q/m<1$ almost does not depend on the specific charge $q/m$ as shown by Tsukamoto and Gong~\cite{Tsukamoto:2016oca}.
-The retrolensing by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity can be brighter than the one around a Reissner-Nordstr\"{o}m black hole because the light rays which reflected by the potential barrier near an antiphoton sphere also reach into an observer.
+We have investigated the retrolensing of the sunlight reflected by the photon sphere and by the potential barrier near the antiphoton sphere in the Reissner-Nordstr\"{o}m black hole and naked singularity spacetimes by using the exact forms of the deflection angles in the strong deflection limits $b\rightarrow b_\mathrm{m}-0$ and $b\rightarrow b_\mathrm{m}+0$.
+Note that we can apply the formula for the retrolensing by the Reissner-Nordstr\"{o}m black hole investigated by Tsukamoto and Gong~\cite{Tsukamoto:2016oca} to the retrolensing of the rays reflected at slightly outside of the photon sphere around the naked singularity for $1<q/m<3/(2\sqrt{2})$.
+The retrolensing by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity can be brighter than the one around the Reissner-Nordstr\"{o}m black hole because of the light rays reflected by the potential barrier near the antiphoton sphere.

-The light curve of the retrolensing has a characteristic shape as shown in Figs.~\ref{lc1}-\ref{lc3} because of the spherical symmetry and the disk shape of the sun.
-The time-symmetrical shape of the light curves helps us to distinguish the retrolensing from other phenomena of light emissions.
-And we would distinguish the event of retrolensing from the other event since the retrolensing light curve has precise solar spectra and it can be observed on the ecliptic~\cite{Holz:2002uf}.
+The light curves of the retrolensing have characteristic shapes as shown in Figs.~\ref{lc1}-\ref{lc3} because of the spherical symmetry and the disk shape of the Sun.
+The time-symmetrical shape of the light curves helps us to distinguish the retrolensing from other phenomena of light emissions, and we would distinguish the events of retrolensing from the other events since the retrolensing light curves have precise solar spectra and they can be observed on the ecliptic~\cite{Holz:2002uf}.